sec-proposed-climate-disclosure-regulation

 Scope 3 emissions are defined as emissions that arise from assets beyond the operational control of the company and are therefore inherently more complicated for monitoring and mitigation.
 And yet, it frequently accounts for the most substantial part of total emissions.
 Disclosure of Scope 3 emissions will be mandatory for companies in staggered stages.
 Companies are advised to develop capabilities in carbon foot-printing based on the GHG Protocol in preparation for these requirements.

-Climate risk identification requires an understanding of the physical and transition risks to business over longer time horizons that may run counter-intuitive to traditional financial cycles, and translating those risks to the financial bottom line requires expertise in analytical tools such as scenario analysis.
+Translating these risks into financial terms requires expertise in tools like scenario analysis.
 Companies preparing to embark on scenario analysis should start gathering qualitative and quantitative data needed for robust modelling exercises.

 The SEC’s proposal requires disclosures on climate information directly in the financial statements.
 Building expertise in financial modelling of climate risks will be an enormous asset.
 Companies will also have to provide assurance of their disclosures, so getting the data right is critical.
 To that end, more companies will enhance their monitoring and reporting capabilities with the help of powerful data and analytics tools.